 Presenting source field names and source field data simultaneously frees up the mind to think about mapping rather than remembering.
-However, the distance between the source field names and data makes it harder to track them together.
+The whitespace between them can be reduced (hooray) though this option wasn’t obvious to me.

 Auto-enter Settings for Target Fields: WIN